jimscafe/tkinterwidgettable/README.md

 widgets is not passed to the data, either in the table or external to the table.
 Any data entry or changes would have to be implemented through the click event generated and this would not work for the Entry widget (no click event to end the data entry)

+Currently (3 Aug 2020) the colors of the widgets is set in the data.
+This allows individual cells to have a color scheme depending upon the value in the cell.

+If this feature is not needed, it should be possible to set the colors on all the widgets before data is applied (usually an entire column).
+For the ttk.Comobox this might be the only possibility (by creating a global style for the combobox) If can be used for coloring rows in stripes, but if this is set once obly (before data is applied) the striping will not scroll.
+If the striping is required to scroll with the data then the row coloring needs to be set in the cell drawCell function.